-Talk of fighter jets to Kyiv could strain Western unity
+Talk of fighter jets for Kyiv puts strains on Western unity

 The conditions, he said, include not leading to an escalation of tensions or using the aircraft “to touch Russian soil,” and not resulting in weakening “the capacities of the French army.”

-He also said Ukraine must also formally request the planes, something that could happen Reznikov sits down for talks in Paris.
+He also said Ukraine must also formally request the planes, something that could happen when Reznikov sits down for talks in Paris.

 After months of haggling, Ukrainian authorities last week persuaded Western allies to send the tanks.
 That decision came despite the hesitation and caution of some NATO members, including the United States and Germany.